-How Do Escrow Payment Gateway APIs Work for B2B Marketplaces?
+How Do Escrow Payment Gateway APIs Work for B2B eCommerce Marketplaces?

 The checkout page experience is becoming ever more important in ensuring your users are delighted by a smooth transaction.
 This is especially the case as more B2B businesses are going online and adopting B2C payment habits.

 However, typical payment solutions fail to account for B2B trade complexities because they were designed with B2C consumers in mind.
 Since B2B trade involves more negotiations and differing payment terms depending on the value of the goods or size of the project, a one-off push payment solution is too simple and exposes the businesses involved to payment-related risks.

 If you’re a platform that is designed for businesses that deal with high value goods or services, integrating an escrow payment solution designed for B2B is key in order to take into account these steps in the transaction.

 Simplified payments and escrow protection for marketplaces of all sizes.
 Contact us to find out how to integrate Tazapay’s escrow solution with your platform today!

 Before diving into how you can integrate an escrow into your checkout, it helps to know what it is in the context of handling payments.

 What is an Escrow?

 An escrow service is where a neutral third party acts as an intermediary that collects, holds, and releases funds for a transaction between a buyer and seller.

 After the buyer and seller have agreed to the terms of trade, the parties will convey this agreement to the escrow service provider.
 The buyer first has to fund the escrow account and the escrow provider will hold onto the payment.
 The seller then fulfils their obligations and shows their proof to the escrow provider before they can receive the payment from the escrow.